 Sample: Current & Below

-For windows, press Alt and for Mac, press Option and hold it down to select the sourced pixel.
+For windows, press Alt; for Mac, press Option and hold it down to select the sourced pixel.

 Once you remove the flyaway hairs, the image will look unnatural.
-To give the image a natural look, add a mask to the layer.
+Add a mask to the layer to give the image a natural look.

-At the bottom of the layer palette, you will find a rectangular icon that has a circle in it.
+At the bottom of the layer palette, you will find a rectangular icon with a circle.
 Click on it.
 Make sure the Foreground color is selected as Black.

-This section is to restring some of the flyaway hairs that we removed in the previous step.
-Select the brush tool and apply it to the mask so that some of the removed hairs appear.
+This section resters some of the flyaway hairs we removed in the previous step.
+Select the brush tool and apply it to the mask so some removed hairs appear.

 Follow the below directions.